 When I make games, I love thinking about the issue of Risk Vs Reward.
 “If I take this risk, I might get a big payout”.

 That’s why Kirby on the Switch was so boring – there never felt like there was any risk to me.
-It’s also why I struggle to enjoy the modern Pokemon games, they are so darn easy.
-I can’t even imagine kids enjoying them in terms of challenge – I mean, kids play Halo, and Apex Legends, and whatever else their big brothers and sisters are playing.
-They don’t need easy games.
+It’s also why I struggle to enjoy the modern Pokemon games, they are so darn easy, and there’s no real consequences to losing.
+I can’t imagine kids enjoying them in terms of challenge – I mean, kids play Halo, and Apex Legends, and whatever else their big brothers and sisters are playing.
+They don’t want or need easy games.

-The only way to for me to enjoy Pokemon is the challenge of playing against other players, and that’s why I think Pokemon has survived.
+The only way to for me to enjoy Pokemon is the challenge of playing against other players, and that’s why I think Pokemon has survived, as well as the addiction of collecting.

 The best example of Risk Vs Reward is Battle Royale.
 Have you ever played Apex Legends?
 You should.
 That game is amazing.
 It’s darn hard to learn, but the feeling of winning is amazing.
 If you haven’t played a Battle Royale, basically if you die, it’s game over.
 You have to be the last survivor out of 100 or so other players.
 Dying sucks, but winning is amazing – there are few feelings like winning a game of Apex Legends.